-A. The Special Event Application (SEACH2022) should be completed in its entirety and shall be subject to review and approval of the Risk Manager.
-The Risk Manager reserves the right to decline any noncompliant application for use of the City flag pole for a given day or time period.
-The Applicant is to be notified as soon as a decision has been made.

-B. Any and all requests may be subject to cancellation, rescheduling or relocation by the Risk Manager on a forty-eight (48) hours' notice as necessary to accommodate the needs of the City's governing body.
+- A. The Special Event Application (SEACH2022) should be completed in its entirety and shall be subject to review and approval of the Risk Manager.
+The Risk Manager reserves the right to decline any non-compliant application for use of the City flag pole for a given day or time period.
+The Applicant is to be notified as soon as a decision has been made. - B. Any and all requests may be subject to cancellation, rescheduling or relocation by the Risk Manager on a forty-eight (48) hours' notice as necessary to accommodate the needs of the City's governing body.
 The Risk Manager shall make every effort to reschedule use of the City flag pole by the applicant for any time lost.

-18. Records disclosed by Nashua in response to requests under the New

-Hampshire Right-to-Know Law show that both before and after the issuance of the

-May 2022 policy, residents flew approximately ten flags a year on the Citizen Flag

-Pole.
-Each flag usually flew for a week, from Saturday, Sunday, or Monday through accompany flag raisings.
-Local politicians sometimes attend or even speak at these ceremonies.
-Politicians can use these ceremonies as an opportunity to interact with flag-raising constituents and other attendees and passersby.
-If applicants wish to hold a ceremony, they must describe the details of this ceremony (such as the number of expected attendees and the extent to which it will obstruct the sidewalk) on their application.

-Friday.
+18. Records disclosed by Nashua in response to requests under the New Hampshire Right-to-Know Law show that both before and after the issuance of the May 2022 policy, residents flew approximately ten flags a year on the Citizen Flag Pole.
+Each flag usually flew for a week, from Saturday, Sunday, or Monday through Friday.
+ANSWER: Admitted that approximately ten flags are flown on the fourth flagpole in front of City Hall per year.
+Denied that the City still refers to this flagpole as the Citizen Flag Pole.

-19. Short ceremonies at the City Hall Plaza often-but do not always-
+19. Short ceremonies at the City Hall Plaza often-but do not always-accompany flag raisings.